 Join TMA at noon on the first Tuesday of the month

-(February through May 2021) for a virtual legislative update and
+(April and May 2021) for a virtual legislative update and trip to

-trip to the Capitol.
-TMA’s lobby team will outline issues important
+the Capitol.
+TMA’s lobby team will outline issues important to

 Registration is FREE.